Sajan81/GursagarBookStore/GursagarBookStore/README.txt

   there after i have done adding the entry code in those two files and havew comoleted all the errors by fixing

-  there after i have installed the dapper and tried to ad  it in ISP.call cs nad it worked
+  there after i have installed the dapper and tried to ad  it in ISP.call cs nad it worked i have modified the code and solved my all errors and ,y file ready till now